 It is well known that individuals with Down Syndrome (DS) develop Alzheimer’s at a much higher rate than the general population.
 This research study will test whether an investigational vaccine can affect Alzheimer’s-related brain changes in DS.
-Our clinical research site is looking for individuals who meet the following criteria:
+The study is designed for individuals who meet the following criteria:

 Diagnosed with Down Syndrome